 Tips on making ahead

 I like to have the ingredients together the night before so that in the morning, it’s a quick grab, blend and go.
 Note that the chia seeds will expand if left overnight so if that bothers you, you can add it in the morning just before you blend.
-I actually like when the chia seeds swell and expand, as it fills me up for several hours.
+I actually like it when the chia seeds swell and expand, as it fills me up for several hours.
 If you blend before storing it in the fridge, it becomes very thick in the morning and you’ll have to add a bit more milk and stir or blend again.

 Vanilla Chia Seed Protein Smoothie